serverless/blog/posts/2017-03-02-advanced-plugin-development-extending-the-core-lifecycle.md

 ---
-title: 'Advanced plugin development - Extending the core lifecycle'
+title: Advanced plugin development - Extending the core lifecycle
-description: 'How to expose lifecycle hooks in a hook driven plugin'
+description: How to expose lifecycle hooks in a hook driven plugin
 date: 2017-03-02
 layout: Post
 authors: